pelinquin/u/README.md

 Launch that Python file to pass tests and to generate formated documentation.

+You can use it as a Python module and overload functions.

 Or use it as a Web service...for [instance](https://193.84.73.209/u?about).